zynthian/zynthian-web2/pages/01.home/04._use-cases/content.md

 [span class="timeline__content"]
 ### Effects Unit
 ##### Would you like a custom FX-chain for every song?
-Reverb, Echo, Delay, Chorus, Flanger, Distortion, EQ, Compressor, Wah, Grains, ...<br>
+reverb, echo, delay, chorus, flanger, phaser, distortion, EQ, compressor, wah, grains, vocoder, ...<br>
 <br>
 The Zynthian UI allows to create up to 16 audio FX-chains.
 With MOD-UI, you can create the more bizarre pedalboards you ever imagined.
 [[Learn More]](/use-cases/effects-unit)[/span]